Shomeshwar-K/Deploy-a-Simple-Web-Application/README.md

 1. Go to the AWS EC2 Dashboard.
 2. Launch a new EC2 instance with the Ubuntu AMI .
 3. Choose the t2.micro instance type (eligible for the AWS free tier).
-4. For security settings, allow HTTP (port 80), HTTPS (port 443) and SSH (port 22).
+4. Configure the security group:
+      -Add inbound rules to allow access to:
+         -HTTP (port 80) from specific IP address or range (e.g., 0.0.0.0/0 for open access, or x.x.x.x/32 for a specific IP).
+         -HTTPS (port 443) from specific IP address or range.
+         -SSH (port 22) only from trusted IPs (e.g., your IP or a restricted range like x.x.x.x/32 to ensure secure access).
-5. Download the SSH key pair to connect to the EC2 instance.
+5. Download the SSH key pair to connect to the EC2 instance securely.
-6. Coonect the instance via putty with the ssh key pair.
+6. Connect to the instance using PuTTY with the downloaded SSH key pair.

 ![image](https://github.com/user-attachments/assets/17597af1-ea31-4e7f-b458-84fb7df70197)